Pretérito Imperfecto de Subjuntivo - Spanish RPG Grammar

 ⚠️ Why This Power Matters

 The Pretérito Imperfecto de Subjuntivo is essential for sophisticated Spanish.
-It's used in formal writing, hypothetical "if" clauses (si clauses), polite requests, expressing past wishes/doubts/emotions, and contrary-to-fact statements.
+It's used in formal writing, hypothetical "if" clauses (si clauses), polite requests, expressing past wishes/doubts/emotions, and contrary to fact statements.
 Without it, you can't say "If I were rich...", "I wish I had...", or "It would be good if...".
-This tense is absolutely crucial for GCSE, A-Level, and any advanced Spanish communication!
+This tense is absolutely crucial for A-Level, and any advanced Spanish communication!

 More Formal/Literary